psy0rz/portainer-templates/README.md

 # Requirements

+NOTE: [Alpinebox](https://https://github.com/psy0rz/alpinebox) has scripts that automaticly does all of this.

 1. Get ZFS support for your /var/lib/docker mountpoint.
-Try <https://github.com/psy0rz/alpinebox> for a nice installer for Alpine Linux with ZFS rootfs.
 2. Install Docker and Docker compose cli.
 3. Install <https://github.com/csachs/docker-zfs-plugin.git> so that you have ZFS volume support.